Effective Date: March 3, 2026

 This Agreement is effective as of the earliest of: (a) the date both parties execute an order form referencing this Agreement; (b) the date Customer accepts this Agreement during trial registration; or (c) the date specified in a separately executed copy of this Agreement (the "Effective Date").
 This Agreement continues until all Subscriptions have expired or been terminated.

 Either party may terminate this Agreement if the other party materially breaches the Agreement and fails to cure the breach within thirty (30) days after receiving written notice specifying the breach.
+For the avoidance of doubt, a modification, suspension, or discontinuation of an Integration or Third-Party-Platform-dependent feature undertaken in accordance with Section 2.8 is not a material breach and does not give rise to a right of termination under this Section 17.2.

 Customer may terminate its Subscription at any time as described in Section 6.2.